IFAKA/job-market-dashboard/README.md

 # Job Market Dashboard

 A modern React dashboard for analyzing remote job opportunities in Argentina, built with the latest web technologies and featuring Apple Watch-inspired design guidelines.
+Now with file upload capabilities and history management!

 ## 🚀 Features